Exemplar-Controllable Paraphrasing and Translation using Bitext: Method and Evaluation

 To evaluate the syntactic controllability of generation, \citet{chen-etal-2019-controllable} constructed a human-annotated dataset in English.
 As shown in Figure~\ref{monolingual-example}, each instance in this dataset has three sentences: a semantic input, a syntactic input, and a reference output.
 The semantic input shares similar semantics to the reference, but they have different syntax.
 The syntactic input shares similar syntax to the reference, but they have different semantics.
 Solving this task requires models to be able to disentangle the syntax and semantics of the input sentences and manipulate these representations to generate the desired output.

 Training on bitext allows our models to perform generation in languages other than English.
 To evaluate this capability, we construct a similar dataset in Chinese, as shown in Figure~\ref{monolingual-example}.
-Since there is no large-scale Chinese paraphrase dataset available, we first automatically tag the Chinese sentences obtained from the Chinese-English OpenSubtitles corpus~\cite{lison-tiedemann-2016-opensubtitles2016}, and then for each sentence, we find a sentence that shares the most similar syntax in the same corpus by computing the edit distance between the part-of-speech tag sequences.
-After obtaining these syntactic paraphrases, a native Chinese speaker paraphrases the references.
-The annotator is also required to follow the data construction process described in \citet{chen-etal-2019-controllable} to ensure syntactic mismatch between the semantic input and the syntactic input, and semantic mismatch between the syntactic input and the reference.
+Since there is no large-scale Chinese paraphrase dataset available, we first automatically tag the Chinese sentences obtained from the Chinese-English OpenSubtitles corpus \cite{lison-tiedemann-2016-opensubtitles2016}, and then for each sentence, we find a sentence that shares the most similar syntax in the same corpus by computing the edit distance between the part-of-speech tag sequences. \kevin{I think we are supposed to include a link to \url{http://www.opensubtitles.org/} somewhere}\mingda{added it to the beginning of sec 4.1} After obtaining these syntactic paraphrases, a native Chinese speaker paraphrases the references, following the data construction process described in \citet{chen-etal-2019-controllable} to ensure syntactic mismatch between the semantic input and the syntactic input, and semantic mismatch between the syntactic input and the reference.
 This contributes 378 instances.
 We also consider using Chinese instances that are translated from our English controlled paraphrase generation test set, and then we ask the annotator to heavily post edit these instances to ensure the criteria mentioned earlier are met.
 The final dataset contains 800 instances.

 When performing syntactically controlled generation, we first use the syntactic exemplar $x_\text{syn}$ as the input to the syntactic encoder to obtain the syntactic representation (mean of the Gaussian distribution), then we combine it with the semantic representation (mean direction of the vMF distribution) obtained from the semantic input $x_\text{sem}$ and feed them to the decoder for generation.